-Such an approach across the last decade has resulted in clearly diverse projects collectively showcasing the full spectrum of visual art being made today.
+Such an approach across the last decade and a half has resulted in clearly diverse projects collectively showcasing the full spectrum of visual art being made today.
 That is as one would expect when applying a system that is as unbiased as possible.

 By offering a rigorous, carefully crafted, consistent, and fair competitive process we provide artists a standard by which to measure their work, and the public a standard by which to measure their taste.
 Hopefully this inspires them both towards higher quality.

 It is the competitiveness of our projects which forces our selectivity.
 It is our selectivity which makes the participation rewarding.
 It is understanding all of the above, the principles that underlie the process, which gives meaning to participation as an entrant, incentive for ongoing competition, and high value to success.

 Submit to a Manifest project.
 Learn about them here.